-Black forest gâteau, German classic dessert is a rich chocolate cake layered with cherries and cream.
+Black forest gâteau, classic German dessert is a rich chocolate cake layered with cherries and cream.
 This recipe has fresh cherries lightly roasted and heaps of barely sweetened fresh whipped cream.
 And a (Maraschino) cherry on top!

-The mystique and glamour of black forrest gateau
+The mystique and glamour of black forest gâteau

 The dark, murky chocolate base with the fragrance of Kirsch, black Morello cherries instead of bog common glace cherries - very foreign, very exotic, very much more appealing.

 Black forest gâteau featured in the first series of Heston Blumenthal, the iconic British chef’s TV programme ‘In Search of Perfection’.
 Not too much of a competition then, eh?

 I’m sure it tasted poetically divine and that it was a work of art but however breath-taking it looked, I thought the shortcrust chocolate base that Heston devised wasn’t quite right.